Semi-Parametric Inference for Doubly Stochastic Spatial Point Processes: An Approximate Penalized Poisson Likelihood Approach: Simulations

-We run PMLE with $\ell_1$ and $\ell_2$ fusion penalties, where tuning parameters $\gamma_n$ and $\tau_n$ are jointly selected via 5-fold cross-validation, and compare {our results with two discretized Bayesian LGCP models:} \begin{itemize} \item LGCP specifying Gaussian random errors {with exponential covariance} fitted via \texttt{RStan}, based on 1000 posterior MCMC samples. {The slope parameters are assigned Normal$(0,10)$ priors, and the covariance parameters are assigned truncated Normal$(0,5)$ priors}; \item LGCP specifying a correlated error component via a two-dimensional random walk (RW2D) model on lattice grids, as well as an uncorrelated error component, fitted via \texttt{R-INLA}. {Normal$(0,10)$ priors are assigned for the slopes and an inverse Gamma$(1, 0.01)$ prior is adopted for the variance parameter.} \end{itemize}
+We compare PMLE with \(\ell_1\) and \(\ell_2\) fusion penalties, where \(\gamma_n\) and \(\tau_n\) are jointly selected by 5-fold cross-validation to minimize prediction MSE, against three benchmarks: \romannumeral1) LGCP with Gaussian random errors and exponential covariance, fitted by \texttt{RStan} using 1000 posterior MCMC samples, with Normal\((0,10)\) priors for slopes and truncated Normal\((0,5)\) priors for covariance parameters; \romannumeral2) \texttt{RStan} using 1000 posterior MCMC samples, with Normal\((0,10)\) priors for slopes and truncated Normal\((0,5)\) priors for covariance parameters; \romannumeral3) Scampr, the variational approximation and reduced-rank interpolation method of \citet{dovers2023fast} implemented in the \texttt{scampr} \texttt{R} package.

-Figure~\ref{fig:comp-time} presents the average computation time of penalized PMLE and Bayesian LGCP.
-It can be seen that PMLE and INLA scale well as the dimensionality and sample size increase, and PMLE is slightly faster than INLA in both settings.
-In contrast, MCMC sampling via \texttt{RStan} is time-consuming for large $p$ and/or large $n$.
-For this reason, the simulation setting $n=30^2$ is not examined for LGCP fitted via \texttt{RStan}.
+Figure~\ref{fig:comp-time} shows the average computation time.
+Scampr, PMLE and INLA all scale reasonably well as dimension and sample size increase.
+PMLE and Scampr are faster than INLA in both settings, while MCMC sampling via \texttt{RStan} is time-consuming for large \(p\) and/or \(n\); therefore, \(n=30^2\) is not examined for \texttt{RStan}.

+Table~\ref{tab:sim-mse} compares the average entry-wise estimation MSE under \(n=30^2\).
+All models achieve comparable estimation performance, with penalized PMLE demonstrating higher accuracy in the high-dimensional setting.

-Figure~\ref{fig:sim_inf} compares our inference procedure with Bayesian inference, in terms of the coverage of confidence intervals, type I error rate and power. {All three metrics are averaged across all relevant (e.g., non-zero for power) entries of $\bbeta$.} In low dimensions, Bayesian model fitted via \texttt{INLA} performs well, with power approaching 1 and well-controlled type I error rate along with valid $95\%$ coverage.
-Penalized PMLE achieves similar accuracy as well, but requires more samples.
-The reduced power is not surprising, given the over-parameterized nature of penalized PMLE, {and the fact that it does not require or make use of the parametric distribution of $\varepsilon(\cdot)$}. \texttt{RStan} fails to control the type I error and provide proper coverage, at least for the given amount of data and MCMC samples.
-With higher dimensions, Bayesian LGCP methods are not guaranteed to achieve the nominal $95\%$ coverage or control type I error within $0.05$, {and we observe a trend of decreasing coverage for \texttt{INLA} as $m$ increases.} In contrast, the penalized PMLE controls type I error rate {within} 0.05 and still maintains reasonable power despite being slightly conservative.
+Figure~\ref{fig:sim_inf} compares coverage, type I error rate and power, averaged across the relevant entries of \(\bbeta\).
+In low dimensions, \texttt{R-INLA} performs well, with power approaching 1, controlled type I error and valid \(95\%\) coverage.
+Penalized PMLE achieves similar accuracy but requires more samples, due to its over-parameterized structure and its lack of reliance on a parametric distribution for \(\varepsilon(\cdot)\). \texttt{RStan} does not control type I error or achieve proper coverage with the given amount of data and MCMC samples.